foxholden/ROHan/README.md

 2) identifying ROHs using the results from 1).
 This is done via an hidden markov model whose parameters are optimized using a Markov Chain Monte Carlo
 3) using both 1) and 2), provide a global rate of heterozygosity

+Please refer to the LICENSE file for license information.

 Downloading:
 ----------------------